 Adobe Stock is a relatively young service.
-It was launched in mid 2015, following Adobe's acquisition of reputable stock photo agency Fotolia (still operational and now branded Fotolia by Adobe) at the end of the previous year.
-While it was launched as part of a major update in Creative Cloud platform, Adobe Stock is not an app nor an addition to an existing app, but a stand-alone, premium stock photography service that is fully integrated into Creative Cloud.
+It was launched in mid-2015, following Adobe's acquisition of reputable stock photo agency Fotolia (still operational and now branded Fotolia by Adobe) at the end of the previous year.
+While it was launched as part of a major update in Creative Cloud platform, Adobe Stock is not an app nor addition to an existing app, but a stand-alone, premium stock photography service that is fully integrated into Creative Cloud.

-Fotolia's already large collection of stock images conformed Adobe Stock's initial offer, but later on they added much more content, even opening up to direct contributions by artists via Lightroom CC in further updates of the service.
-Now in mid 2018, Adobe Stock has over 100 million images ready to purchase and use, granting variety in every topic and style imaginable, and high resolution quality.
+Fotolia's already large collection of stock images conformed Adobe Stock's initial offer, but later on, they added much more content, even opening up to direct contributions by artists via Lightroom CC in further updates of the service.
+Now in mid 2018, Adobe Stock has over 100 million images ready to purchase and use, granting variety in every topic and style imaginable, and high-resolution quality.

-Being backed by Adobe and starting out with great content from an established stock photo image bank, Adobe Stock has been very well received in the industry, and has been very successful in its short life, already positioning amongst the most popular stock photo agencies online.
+Being backed by Adobe and starting out with great content from an established stock photo image bank, Adobe Stock has been very well received in the industry and has been very successful in its short life, already positioning amongst the most popular stock photo agencies online.

 And it's a very pushy, tech-driven service too.
 In the three years since its launch, Adobe Stock has updated and upgraded their offer multiple times –usually within Creative Cloud updates– adding more media types such as footage or 3D models, and including end technology like machine learning and image recognition.